ygdes/ttihp-HDSISO8/docs/info.md

 WARNING : This is highly experimental, only a first shot and also my first tapeout!
 I have a long experience in FPGA design, so I am confident (too confident?) but the edges are very rough and will irk the EDA tools.
 Also I learn Verilog and I miss VHDL...

 * Clock and Reset can be asserted by external pins and internal signals.
 * The pin CLK_OUT copies the currently selected clock, for external triggering and troubleshooting.
+If it oscillates, it should work.
-* External reset overrides the internal reset, don't let it float.
+* External reset (asserted at 0 like the internal one) overrides the internal reset, don't let it float.
+A weak pull-up to 1 is advised.
 * External clock (pin EXT_CLK) can be selected using pin CLK_SEL (don't let them float)
-* Always assert RESET while changing the state of CLK_SEL
+* Always assert RESET (to 0) while changing the state of CLK_SEL
 * Startup: RESET asserted, run clock, release RESET (RESET is internally clock-resynchronised)
 * Input a '1' or a '0' on D_IN, and observe the value appearing on D_OUT after 256 clock cycles (or so)